debanjanbasu/k8s-namespace-governor/README.md

 # k8s-namespace-governor

-This is a simple project to demonstrate creation of various namespaces using CNCF native tooling
+This is a simple project to demonstrate creation of various namespaces using CNCF native tooling.
+The goal is to provide a simplified experience for multi-tenancy.
 ![ArgoCD Example](./images/argo-sample.png)
 ![Argo Deployed Resources](./images/argo-deployed-resources.png)